The 10 Best Careers Right Now For Recent College Graduates

 One of the biggest fears for many college graduates is finding a good job that pays well and has solid career prospects.

 Some career paths are going to be more beneficial and open to a recent grad.
-To help new degree holders find the right field, we looked at the University of California, San Diego’s fifth annual list of “Hot Careers for College Graduates.“
+To help new degree holders find the right field, the University of California, San Diego has compiled its fifth annual list of “Hot Careers for College Graduates.“

 For this report, UCSD looked at four criteria — “current employment in the field, projected growth in the occupation between 2010 and 2020, median annual salary in the occupation, and workplace environment characteristics.”